Ireland Payroll Compliance Guide: 2026 Rules for Employers

 • PRSI (Pay Related Social Insurance): This is a social welfare contribution paid by both employers and employees.
 PRSI helps fund social welfare benefits like illness, unemployment, and pensions.

 • USC (Universal Social Charge): USC is a tax charged on gross income before any tax credits.
-Unlike PAYE or PRSI, only employees pay USC, but employers must deduct it accurately.
+Unlike PAYE or PRSI, only employees pay USC, but employers must deduct it accurately according to the latest 2026 banded thresholds.

 Here is a simple overview of who pays each tax: